 Developing a sense of team work that will carry on throughout the program

 Regional Issues Day The goal is to provide a greater understanding of Northeast Florida and Nassau County's role in the region.
-Participants will be encouraged to think regionally , increase collaboration and develop relationships outside Nassau County.
+Participants will be encouraged to think regionally , increase collaboration, and develop relationships outside Nassau County.

-Economic Development Day The goal of the day is to give participants a greater understanding of economic forces impacting Nassau County.
+Economic Development & Infrastructure Day The goal of the day is to give participants a greater understanding of economic forces impacting Nassau County.
 Topics include tourism, industry and the role of the Chamber of Commerce.

-Education and Technology Day The goal of the day is to increase participants' understanding and awareness of the function of various parts of the education system and education needs of Nassau County.
+Education & Technology Day The goal of the day is to increase participants' understanding and awareness of the function of various parts of the education system and education needs of Nassau County.
 Participants will interact with students at various levels of the educational system.

-Government and Public Policy Day The goal of the day is to purvey a greater understanding of the dynamics and role of government within the County and the Municipalities.
+Government & Public Policy Day The goal of the day is to purvey a greater understanding of the dynamics and role of government within the County and the Municipalities.
 Participants will interact with various County, City and Community leaders and staff.

-Recreation and History Day The goal of the day is to furnish a greater insight into the various performing, literary, musical and visual arts available, recreational opportunities and explore the unique history of our communities.
+Recreation, History, Arts & Environment Day The goal of the day is to furnish a greater insight into the various performing, literary, musical and visual arts available, recreational opportunities and explore the unique history of our communities.

-Justice and Law Enforcement Day The goal of the day is to provide a better understanding of law enforcement and the justice system and the importance of cohesive roles within Nassau County.
+Justice & Law Enforcement Day The goal of the day is to provide a better understanding of law enforcement and the justice system and the importance of cohesive roles within Nassau County.
 Participants will interact with law enforcement at both the City and County levels and the day usually includes a tour of the County Correctional facility.